Heavy Rain, Flash Floods Hit Southern California

 "Water from upstream communities can move quickly through channels with little warning.
 What may look shallow or calm can suddenly become fast-moving and dangerous," the agency warned in a post on X.

-In San Bernardino County, adjacent to Los Angeles, authorities told AFP they were working to divert the flow of floodwater on Thursday.
+In San Bernardino County, adjacent to Los Angeles, authorities told AFP they were working to divert the flow of floodwater.

 Muddy water streamed through the town of Wrightwood a day earlier, trapping people in their homes, said Christopher Prater, spokesperson for the county fire department.